 Plan, track and organise

-Although the disruption that a new baby brings may make it difficult to stick to plans, things such as a regular bedtime, or planning in advance which parent is getting up in the night can reduce tension at the time of the event.
+The disruption that a new baby brings may make it difficult to stick to plans.
+But things such as a regular bedtime, or planning in advance which parent is getting up in the night can reduce tension at the time of the event.
 Tracking things such as your baby’s sleep, feeds, nappy changes, etc. can help you create a routine that works for you.

 it may be difficult to admit that you need help, especially in a world where being “Pinterest perfect” has become a thing.
-Moreover, parents are “expected” to enjoy their bundle of joy while not getting stressed by them, so parents often feel guilty for being stressed, which makes it even more difficult.
-But having children comes with struggles for every parent, so sometimes feeling stressed, frustrated or even a bit sad is entirely normal.
+Moreover, parents are “expected” to enjoy their bundle of joy while not getting stressed by them.
+Parents often feel guilty for being stressed, which makes it even more difficult.
+But having children comes with struggles for every parent.
+Sometimes feeling stressed, frustrated or even a bit sad is entirely normal.
 And when it gets a bit much, the best thing you can do is to share it with others.
 So, reaching out to friends and family can be a great source of support and information.
 And, although the growth of social media has brought along negative parenting pressures, it is also a fantastic way to learn from and connect with other parents.

 Talk to your partner

-Talking about things that you’re finding stressful with your partner can allow them to become more responsive to your needs, making your relationship and life more harmonious.
+Talking about things that you’re finding stressful with your partner can allow them to become more responsive to your needs.
+This can help make your relationship and life more harmonious.
 Even if it’s only for a few minutes before bed, or a lunch break phone call – letting your partner know about your day, your worries, your hopes, etc. can help them to become more in tune with your needs.
 Research by Jason Moser et al has even found that talking to yourself can have a positive effect when it comes to controlling your emotions.

 Teach children about stress as they grow older

-Especially when it comes to tolerable stress, it’s important that a child understands why they are feeling the way they are and to know that they are supported.
+Especially when it comes to tolerable stress, it’s important that a child understands why they are feeling the way they.
+It helps if they know that they are supported.
 Make sure you answer their questions, listen to them, spend time with them without being overbearing and reassure them that their feelings are normal.
-Feelings of loss of control can lead to toxic stress, so by explaining, answering and ensuring that these feelings will pass, children can gain some sense of control over their lives.
-For example, by letting them know in a clear and calm manner about someone they know passing away, giving them time to process it and answering their questions, you may be able to lower stress levels and stop this tolerable stress from turning toxic.
+Feelings of loss of control can lead to toxic stress.
+By explaining, answering and ensuring that these feelings will pass, children can gain some sense of control over their lives.
+For example, by letting them know in a clear and calm manner about someone they know passing away. and giving them time to process it and answering their questions.
+This may help too lower stress levels and stop this tolerable stress from turning toxic.

-You could also try practicing simple relaxation techniques, changing their focus with games and activities or using toys, books and films that can calm them and give them a better understanding of what’s happening.
+You could also try practicing simple relaxation techniques.
+Or why not change their focus with games and activities, toys, books and films that can calm them and give them a better understanding of what’s happening.

 In an ideal world we would all live stress-free lives, but that’s just not possible.
 Stress is not only unavoidable, but it’s a necessary part of our lives.
-Stressful moments will come and go in every family, so it’s just important to notice the type of stress, and to be prepared to deal with it quickly and carefully so that it does not affect your child’s development.
+Stressful moments will come and go in every family.
+It’s just important to notice the type of stress, and to be prepared to deal with it quickly and carefully so that it does not affect your child’s development.